“The difference between the almost right word and the right word is really a large matter.

 • This service can be added onto any other editing service.
 It is not a stand-alone service.

-I charge a flat fee for each book you want me to read other than the one I am providing feedback on.
+I charge a flat fee of $50 for each book you want me to read other than the one I am providing feedback on.
 I do not give feedback on any of these books.
 This service is purely to provide context for the book I am working on and enable me to view the story through a wider lens.

 • My specialty is the art and craft of storytelling, which is within the purview of high-level edits.
 Copyediting and proofreading are about technical correctness in language.